Turkey Itinerary: 7 Days

 Cappadocia has seen a sudden surge in popularity charts and may soon overtake Istanbul as the star attraction of Turkey.
 The region is made up of several towns, all having unique landscapes.
 Stunning vistas, fairy chimneys, amazing rock formations, & underground cave dwellings – Cappadocia is truly a magical destination.
 The popular spots include Goreme Open Air Museum, Pasabag Monk’s Valley, Devrent Valley, Tokai Kilise, Goreme National Park, Red & Rose Valleys, Cavusin Castle, and Uchisar Castle.
 It’s also fun to wander around downtown Goreme and shop for trinkets like Turkish rugs, lovely lamps, and other things.

 The region is famous for hot air balloon rides, and you must get up early in the morning to see hundreds of hot air balloons floating in the sky over the moon-like landscape.
 The views are simply breathtaking, both from the ground and from the basket of the balloon.
 Plan to stay at least two nights in Cappadocia so that you have an extra day to enjoy a hot air balloon ride if the weather isn’t cooperating and you can’t take the balloon ride on the first day.
 Book ahead of time because only 150 balloons are allowed per day and they are always in high demand.
-If you’re looking for a reliable and top-rated hot-air balloon trip, Viator is a great place to start.
+If you’re looking for a reliable and top-rated hot-air balloon trip, Viator and Get Your Guide is a great place to start.

 Use the second day to visit the more remote attractions.
 It is best to book a local tour so that you can explore the area without having to worry about logistics.
 Another option is to take a hop-on hop-off bus, which is a great way to get around the area for an affordable price.
 Cappadocia’s subterranean cities are as well-known around the world as the region’s unusual fairy chimneys.
 The region has 200 underground cities, the best of which are Derinkuyu and Kaymalki.
-To see the underground cities, you must ascend and descend hundreds of steps, but doing so allows you to learn about the history of these fascinating settlements and gain a better understanding of how the ancient inhabitants lived.
+To see the underground cities, you must climb and descend many steps, as well as bend down in a few places, but this allows you to learn about the history of these fascinating settlements and gain a better understanding of how the ancient inhabitants lived.
+The Ihlara Valley is another must-see location.
+It has many cave churches and rock-cut buildings set in a unique landscape.
+Stay in one of the region’s many cave hotels for a magical experience.
+Travelers highly recommend Sultan Cave Suites and Kelebek Special Cave Hotel.

 Cappadocia, Turkey Itinerary for 7 Days